JeeErn/Decentralised_Prediction_Market/README.md

 rep = win / (win + lose)
 ```

-More on the reputation system later.

 Arbitrators are special, trusted parties that are in charge of result reporting.
 While trader accounts are nameless, arbitrator accounts have a display name attached to the address, which used for identification purposes when a topic is being created.
 Every arbitrator account has a trustworthiness score that starts at 50 and changes between 0 and 100 inclusive as the arbitrator reports on topics.
-More on the trustworthiness system later.

 _Because we require every user to have a trader account, users who wish to become arbitrators will have to pay the account creation gas fee twice - once for a trader account, once for an arbitrator account._

+More on the reputation and trustworthiness system [later](#reputation-and-trustworthiness-system).

 ## **Topics**
 Topics are the essence of our platform.
 Traders can select any topic they wish to predict on and place a stake on the outcome that they believe will be most likely to happen.
 There are several key components to each topic: